 History GCSE / National 5: Exploring the past: Protest

-They explore the 1819 Peterloo Massacre in Manchester, the Jarrow March of 1936 and the Guildford Sit-in of 1968.
+They explore the 1819 Peterloo Massacre in Manchester and the Jarrow March of 1936.

 This series will be relevant for teaching History GCSE in England, Wales and Northern Ireland and SQA National 4/5 in Scotland.